Lokua/image-resizer/README.md

 ### CLI usage example:

 The CLI works the same as the programmatic API, except that results are run through `JSON.stringify` and printed to stdout.
+Note that values passed to the `--sizes, -s` options cannot contain spaces.

 ```sh
 resize-images -i /absolute/input/path -o /absolute/output/path -s 200,400,600,800